Space Situational Awareness Satellites

 Launched in February 2013 and fully operational as of January 2014, the Canadian Department of National Defence’s (DND’s) Sapphire satellite was designed to provide data about space objects orbiting the Earth.
 Sapphire is in a sun-synchronous low Earth orbit of ## kilometers (## miles).
 Sapphire’s orbit around the Earth aligns with the Sun in such a way to allow its telescope to see the brightest reflections possible of other objects in space.

 As the space around Earth becomes increasingly crowded with satellites and debris, preventing further collisions is essential.
 Space Situational Awareness (SSA) systems are designed to locate and track objects in Earth’s orbit and predict potential collisions.
-Even very small objects moving at … This article is for subscribers.
-Please sign up for a subscription or…
+Even very small objects moving at … Thank you for visiting The Space Report!
+The Authoritative Guide to Global…